Implementing the Strategic Plan for NIH Nutrition Research

 - catalyze nutrition research at NIH-funded universities and institutions and in NIH labs.

 The opportunities in the strategic plan complement and enhance ongoing research efforts across NIH to improve health and to prevent or combat diseases and conditions affected by nutrition.
-The figure below shows estimated NIH nutrition research funding for FY 2020.
+The figure below indicates the total amount spent by NIH on nutrition research and training for FY 2022.

-Estimated Nutrition Research Funding, Fiscal Year (FY) 2020
+NIH Nutrition Research and Training, Fiscal Year (FY) 2022